 Once again at the Karl Schuke organ of the Philharmonie

 Carpenter sat for the first time at the Karl Schuke Organ of the Philharmonie, newly restored and with several extra registers, shortly after his move to Berlin in November 2010.
-He also delighted audiences of all ages with his playing at the open day in May 2012, which was reason enough to allow him to open the organ concert series in September 2012.
+He also delighted audiences of all ages with his playing at the open day in May 2012 and the Fest am Kulturforum in June 2014, which was reason enough to allow him to open the organ concert series since September 2012.
 And this season too, he will be the first organist to take to the console.
-This time he will surprise his audience with original works by Johann Sebastian Bach and Marcel Dupré and some of his own transcriptions, which include Alexander Scriabin's Fourth Piano Sonata and Maurice Ravel's La Valse.
+This time he will surprise his audience with a pure Bach programme – unconventional registered and presented with the utmost virtuosity.